-Italian freelance journalist based in Glasgow.
-Passionate about gender and postcolonial studies, my work focuses on women's rights, fact-checking, and bioethics.
+Italian multimedia journalist based in Glasgow.
+Passionate about gender and postcolonial studies, my work focuses on women's rights, mental health, and sexuality.

 The COVID-19 pandemic has had a major impact on newsrooms around the world, and journalists have experienced a year rife with news, but full of challenges.
 While the media industry has taken a key role in tackling misinformation, journalists worldwide have suffered both mentally and financially.
 The Young Journalist Community, however, sheds a ray of hope for early-career journalists.